tomoya55/decorated_app_bar/README.md

 2. Import it: ```import 'package:decorated_app_bar/decorated_app_bar.dart'```

-3. Replace your current AppBar (In the scaffold) to DecoratedAppBar.
+3. Replace your current DecoratedAppBar (In the scaffold) to DecoratedAppBar.

 ```